New-Construction Buyer's Guide

 REALTOR / Associate Broker, Howe Realty.
 AZ License BR540940000.
 24 years in Phoenix Valley residential real estate.

-I am a full-time Valley broker, not a call center.
+I am a full-time Valley associate broker, not a call center.
 If anything here raised a question about your own move, ask me and you get a straight answer from the person who wrote this, every time.

 Common questions